lukasz-stepien-dev/JS-objects-learning/README.md

 ### ⭐️ Ex.
 2

 Using the musicData array and map():
 - Return a string for each item in the array in the following format:
     <album-name> by <artist> sold <sales> copies
 - Store the returned data in a new albumSalesStrings variable

 Note:
 - Do not delete the musicData variable
 - Do not alter any of the musicData content
 - Do not format the sales number; leave it as a long string of digits

+### ⭐️ Ex.
+3
+Using the musicData array and filter():
+- Return only album objects where the album's name is  10 characters long, 25 characters long, or anywhere in between
+- Store the returned data in a new `results` variable

+Note:
+- Do not delete the musicData variable
+- Do not alter any of the musicData content